How is the Superintendent’s Recommended Budget drafted?

 During the 2012-2013 school year, all NNPS staff received a 1.5% pay increase with existing VRS employees contributing 1% to VRS.
 During the 2013-2014 school year, the approved budget included a 3.5% pay increase for NNPS employees in VRS (employees contributed an additional 1% to the plan) and a 4.5% increase in pay for employees in the City Retirement plan (employees contributed 2% to the pension plan).

-Completing the remaining 3% employee share is under consideration now because employees hired by NNPS since July 1, 2010 have been paying their full 5% share to VRS as outlined by the General Assembly.
-In addition, some neighboring school districts have already completed the VRS employee share transfer so their employee salaries have increased 5%.
-Completing the transfer of the VRS/City employee share next school year will address the divide between employees hired before and after July 2010 by aligning salaries, bring NNPS salaries in line with area school districts, and provide all employees a salary increase.
+Funding in the approved 2014-2015 budget completed the remaining 3% employee share to VRS and the City Retirement fund because employees hired by NNPS since July 1, 2010 had been paying their full 5% share to VRS as outlined by the General Assembly.
+In addition, some neighboring school districts had already completed the VRS employee share transfer so their employee salaries increased 5%.
+Completing the transfer of the VRS/City employee share addressed the divide between employees hired before and after July 2010 by aligning salaries, bringing NNPS salaries in line with area school districts, and providing all employees a salary increase.

 Are there any changes proposed for health benefits?